 Fluent Forms Not Sending Email Confirmations

-We repeatedly receive Fluent Forms not sending email confirmations and in most cases, the fixing is easy and not related to Fluent Forms.
-If you are facing email deliverability issues with Fluent Forms notification emails then follow this doc carefully.
-There are a couple of factors that can contribute to email not sending issues.
+We repeatedly receive Fluent Forms not sending email confirmations, and in most cases, the fixing is easy and not related to Fluent Forms.
+If you are facing email deliverability issues with Fluent Forms notification emails, then follow this doc carefully.
+A couple of factors can contribute to email not sending issues.

 Check if the notifications email is enabled

 The very first troubleshooting you might want to do is check whether you enabled the notification settings.

 - Go to Email Notifications from the Settings & Integrations tab and Enable the notification if it’s disabled.